ESPN Megacast: 2025 Monday Night Wild Card Game: Vikings vs. Rams

+All broadcasts were available on ESPN+, via the ESPN app, Disney+, for the first time, and NFL+.

 Future NFL Megacasts

 To go along with ESPN's new deal with the NFL, the network can give some games the Megacast treatment, as the new deal will allow expanded rights for interactivity and alternate broadcasts.
 For example, these Megacasts can happen for the Super Bowl, which ABC will air.

 ESPN FC Megacasts

 2017 Copa del Rey Semifinals and Final

 From 2017 onwards, the enhanced Megacast feeds will be expanded to ESPN FC-branded broadcasts, starting with the Copa del Rey Semifinals and the Final.

 MLB Megacasts

 MLB StatCast

 With Major League Baseball partnering with at first Amazon Web Services, later Google Cloud to provide "next-gen stats", similar to the NFL's Next-Gen Stats program, ESPN teams up with MLB to air a Statcast broadcast for select MLB telecasts including Sunday Night Baseball, the Major League Baseball Home Run Derby, and the Major League Baseball Wild Card Game.
 These telecasts usually air on ESPN2.
+A revamped version of StatCast was launched during the 2024 season to replace the KayRod Cast.